-Pixel Power Partners With Digimetrics for File-Based QC
+Pixel Power partners with Digimetrics for file-based QC

+Aurora 5 provides comprehensive, powerful and fast quality management within a managed resource platform

-AMSTERDAM— Pixel Power completed an agreement with Digimetrics for integrating the Aurora file-based quality control system into Gallium content management and playout workflows from Pixel Power.
+Pixel Power, the innovative supplier of broadcast graphics and playout solutions, has completed an agreement with Digimetrics which will see the Aurora file-based quality control system integrated into Gallium content management and playout workflows from Pixel Power.
+Aurora provides market-leading quality control, and is an ideal fit for Gallium’s intelligent workflows.

 Pixel Power developed Gallium as the workflow engine for its ChannelMaster playout automation, and its Pixel Factory file based media assembly solution.
+It is a powerful and flexible automation controller, which allows very sophisticated, rules-based workflows to be created and implemented.
 In a file-based environment content may come to the Gallium environment from a number of sources, and increasingly there is a demand for quality control at this stage, to ensure a seamless and standardized output.

 The latest product and technology information